iDebugAll/nextbox-ui-plugin/README.md

 # Usage

 Once installed and initialized, the Plugin runs on a backend.
-It currently supports topology visualization for Netbox Sites.
-Only direct Cables between the Devices are currently supported for links visualization.
-Devices without any connections are displayed on the topology.<br/>
+It currently supports topology visualization for Netbox Sites.<br/>
 <br/>
 Site topology visualization may be accessed in two different ways:
 1. By clicking a custom plugin Topology button on a Site page.